Vishal-Singh-30/MERN-Major-Project-WanderLust/README.md

 ## Overview

-Welcome to our Airbnb Clone, an online marketplace for short- and long-term homestays and experiences.
+Welcome to an online marketplace for short- and long-term homestays and experiences.
 This project aims to replicate the core functionalities of Airbnb, allowing users to list their properties and book accommodations, as well as discover unique experiences.

 ## Table of Contents